 Dividend payments, distributions treated as dividends and interest on certain profit participating loans paid by resident companies to residents or non-residents are subject to dividend withholding tax.

 The tax is withheld by the distributing company at the moment the dividends are put at the disposal of the recipient.
-The distributing company must file a dividend withholding tax return and pay the tax withheld to the Dutch Tax Authorities within one month of the distribution.
-In most cases a dividend withholding tax return has to be filed even though no dividend withholding tax is due.
+The distributing company must digitally file a dividend withholding tax return and pay the tax withheld to the Dutch Tax Authorities within one month of the distribution.
+In most cases a (digital) dividend withholding tax return has to be filed even though no dividend withholding tax is due.

 In some situations and subject to several conditions, if a Dutch entity has received a dividend from a subsidiary that is resident within the Netherlands or a country that has concluded a tax treaty with the Netherlands and that was subject to withholding tax in that jurisdiction, it is possible that Dutch dividend withholding tax due on subsequent dividend distributions by the Dutch entity to its shareholders is lowered by three per cent (of the distribution by the Dutch entity).